Weight Balancing on Boundaries: Distinct weights

 We can design a faster algorithm as follows.
 We greedily divide the weights into three groups so that no group weighs more than the sum of the rest.
 This is always possible in $O(k)$ time (as long as no single weight exceeds the sum of the others).
 Thus, we have an instance for $k = 3$, which we solve in $O (n \log n)$ time.
 This gives an $O(k + n \log n)$-time algorithm, although the output may look a little artificial since all weights will be located at (at most) three points.

-If we are given a set of unknown number of weights that may contain a weight exceeding the sum of the rest, the problem is NP-complete.

-\begin{proposition} There exists a polygon $P \subseteq \Rset^2$ containing the origin such that it is NP-complete to determine if a given set of weights can be placed on the boundary $\bd P$ so that their barycenter is at the origin. \end{proposition}
+On the other hand, if we are given a set of an unknown number of weights that may contain a weight exceeding the sum of the rest, then the problem is NP-hard. \begin{proposition} There exists a polygon $P \subseteq \Rset^2$ containing the origin such that it is NP-hard to determine if a given set of weights can be placed on the boundary $\bd P$ so that their barycenter is at the origin. \end{proposition}

-\begin{proof} The problem is clearly in NP, and we prove its NP-hardness by reducing the PARTITION problem to it.
-The input of PARTITION problem is a set of $N$ nonnegative integers $a_1, a_2, \ldots a_N$ and ask whether there is a subset $X \subset \{1,\dots,N\}$ such that
+\begin{proof} We prove NP-hardness by reducing the \PARTITION problem to this problem.
+The input to \PARTITION is a set of $N$ nonnegative integers $a_1, a_2, \ldots a_N$, and the problem asks whether there is a subset $X \subset \{1,\dots,N\}$ such that